algops/implementation-docs/local-storage-implementation-plan.md

 - **No Persistence**: No localStorage integration for file management
 - **Static Data Only**: Limited to hardcoded data files
 - **No File Switching**: Cannot switch between different JSON sources
+- **No Comprehensive Data Persistence**: Missing system-wide data loss prevention
+- **No Local JSON Storage**: No mechanism to store all data locally before backend sync

 ### **3. Dialogs Analysis**